saulteafarmer/tangerine/blockhistory/4/README.md

-## Block 3 - Overview
+## Block 4 - Overview

 ### Key Features
 - **Bitcoin Rewards**: Players can earn Bitcoin rewards by turning scrap into the deposit boxes located at Outpost or Bandit Camp
-- **Custom Raidable Bases**: Raidable bases are present with special loot, providing new raid challenges for players.
-- **Convoy**: A group of outsiders are leading a convoy through the map.
-Stop them and steal their loot for a chance at big rewards!
-- **Sputnik**: Satellite fragments will crash-land across the map, guarded by helicopters, NPCs, and turrets.
-Players must use Space Cards to access high-value loot.
+- **War Mode**: Experience the flexibility of our War Mode, where PvE and PvP players coexist seamlessly.
+Choose your preferred playstyle, toggle modes with a command, and explore zones with enforced gameplay modes for added variety.
-- **Mine a Scrap-o-hash**: Find mining components and cooling equipment to mine Scrap in your base
+- **Mine Scrap**: Find mining components and cooling equipment to mine Scrap in your base
 - **Battlepass**: We've introduced a new Battlepass function that will let you complete daily tasks to earn Tangerine points to spend on new mining equipment!

 ### Server Environment Variables
 - **Map Size**: 4500, procedurally generated.
-- **Map Seed**: 1069026693.
+- **Map Seed**: 1294480923.
 - **PVP Server**: Base protection is enabled, with specific rules outlined below.
 - **Team Limits**: Maximum of 8 players per team.
 - **Tool Cupboard (TC) Limit**: 3 TCs per player.